Dan Gallimore

+He has previously played as a professional in the Football League for Scunthorpe United.

 Career

+Scunthorpe United

 Born in Grimsby, Gallimore joined Scunthorpe United's youth academy in 2011 before signing his first professional contract with the club in May 2021.
 He made his debut for the club in a 3–0 EFL Trophy defeat to Manchester City U23 on 24 August 2021, before making his league debut four days later as a substitute in a 1–0 win over Tranmere Rovers.

 In February 2023, Gallimore signed for Northern Premier League Division One East club Cleethorpes Town on loan until the end of the season.
+Following Scunthorpe's relegation to the National League North, he was released at the end of the 2022–23 season.

+Cleethorpes Town

+Following his release by Scunthorpe, Gallimore returned to Cleethorpes Town on a permanent transfer.

 Personal life

 Gallimore is the son of former Grimsby Town defender Tony Gallimore.